kyle-wedgwood/Insulitis/README.md

 parameters have been scaled by a factor of 4 to increase code speed.

 ## Files
-Driver.m - Run the full code.
+<b> Driver.m </b> - Run the full code.
 Also contains model parameter settings.

 <b> IBM.m </b>    - Main function file defining the full SDE model for cell
 movement and interactions.

-modelForcesAllCellTypesFaster.m - Function file defining forces on immune cells arising from each other, the islet membrane and the beta cells.
+<b> modelForcesAllCellTypesFaster.m </b> - Function file defining forces on
+immune cells arising from each other, the islet membrane and the beta cells.

-modelForcesBetaCells.m - Function file defining forces on beta cells during initial placement (before full agent-based model starts)
+<b> modelForcesBetaCells.m </b> - Function file defining forces on beta cells
+during initial placement (before full agent-based model starts)

-plot*.m - Contains plotting routines to generate frames.
+<b> plot*.m </b> - Contains plotting routines to generate frames.

-plotResults.m - Script to plot figures as in paper.
+<b> plotResults.m </b> - Script to plot figures as in paper.

-plotIBMTimeCourse.m - Script to produce immune cell invasion profiles as in paper.
+<b> plotIBMTimeCourse.m </b> - Script to produce immune cell invasion profiles as in
+paper.

 ## Output